decentralized-identity/keri/docs/Q-and-A.md

 Delegation could be used.
 There is an [issue about IoT](https://github.com/decentralized-identity/keri/issues/54) key and identifier management with `KERI` that answers this question profoundly.\
 (_SamMSmith_)

+## Delegations in many systems are unilateral.
+KERI has cooperative delegation.
+What is that and why is it better?
+In many system unilateral delegation is a single point of failure. if a delegated key's delegator gets compromised, you have no way to recover.

+Keys are in different infrastructures in KERI.
+Both the delegator and the delegatee have keys they manage.
+If one of them get compromised or lost, we still can recover.
+Each level of delegation allows delegation of the level above.
+_(@henkvancann)_

 # Q&A section Root of trust

 ## What do I need to trust in KERI?